Prefer to talk?

 Here is a brief layout of what a disaster recovery plan could look like and what you may wish to include in it.

-• Insurance policies - what are your policy numbers and which number should you call?
+• Insurance policies - who are you insured with, what are your policy numbers, and which number should you call following the disaster?

 Who needs a disaster recovery plan?

-Large companies will usually have enough of a financial buffer in order to deal with any costly mishaps, whereas smaller firms are less likely to have the same level of working capital in order to get out of any disasters.
+Large companies will usually have enough of a financial buffer to deal with any costly disasters, such as having a disaster recovery fund to finance new equipment before the insurance pays out.
+Whereas, smaller firms are less likely to have the same level of working capital to recover from any disasters.

 Protect your data - your business depends on it

 If any of your business is conducted online - this could be email communication, order processing, or invoicing - you can't afford to lose access to your data.
-This could be down to human error, a cyber attack, natural disaster or any other reason, data loss can put your business at risk, and they can also be costly to correct.
+This could be due to human error, a cyber attack, a natural disaster or any other reason; data loss can put your business at risk, and it can also be costly to correct.

 • Make sure you regularly back up your essential information to a storage system that's separate from your computer, and possibly in a separate location from your workplace.
-This way if you can no longer gain access to your regular workplace you can still have access to your essential information.
+This way, if you can no longer access your regular workplace, you can still access your essential information.

 • Consider using of the cloud